jvales123/github-slideshow/posts/0000-01-02-YOUR-USERNAME.md

----!
+---
-layout: HEY NOW
+layout: slide
-title: “I like chicken!”
+title: “welcome to our second slide!”
----!
+---
-Your testing!!!
+Chicken for dinner?